Last Updated: August 10, 2026

 "We have looked closely at that.
 We have planned, and we are prepared.
 Even though it may not appear that we will be ready, we will finish on time."

 What impressed me wasn’t just his confidence.
 It was the preparation behind it.
 He wasn’t just hoping things would work out.
 He knew the schedule, the critical path, the resources, the work left to do, and the backup plans already in place.
-He understood which tasks had some wiggle room, which didn’t, where extra help could be used, and which changes would matter most.
+He understood which activities had some wiggle room, which didn’t, where extra help could be used, and which changes would matter most.

 That experience taught me an important lesson I’ve seen again and again in my consulting work.
 Experienced project managers are rarely caught off guard by problems because they’ve already thought through many of them.
-They keep asking questions like: What if this task is delayed?
+They keep asking questions like: What if this activity is delayed?
 What if we lose a resource?
 What if we add another crew?
-What if we change the order of tasks?
+What if we change the order of activities?
 They consider different options before a crisis occurs.

 Change the lag from 30 days to 25.5 days.